Sterlid/cs102-card-game/README.md

 10) In the event that a player draws 5 cards and did not exceed 21 they win.

 Here are the rewards below:
-1)If you win you receive 2 times your bet money.
+1) If you win you receive 2 times your bet money.
-2)If you lose you lose your bet money.
+2) If you lose you lose your bet money.
-3)If its a tie you receive back your bet money.
+3) If its a tie you receive back your bet money.

 The player has a starting hand sum of $5000.
 So bet wisely and try to become the next billionaire in this game of blackjack or become broke and try again!